About The Program

 During the clinical phase of the program, students complete a series of rotations in a variety of inpatient and outpatient settings including emergency medicine, internal medicine, primary care, surgery, women’s health, pediatrics, psychiatry and electives including dermatology, orthopedics, oncology, and many more.

-The Philadelphia University Physician Assistant Studies Program is fully accredited by the Accreditation Review Commission of Education for the Physician Assistant (ARC-PA).
+The Philadelphia University Physician Assistant Studies program is fully accredited by the Accreditation Review Commission of Education for the Physician Assistant (ARC-PA).
 ARC-PA only accredits physician assistant programs.
 The last accreditation site visit was March 2011.
-The program received a five year reaccreditation.